-The Endangered Wildlife Trust's South African Crane Working Group (EWT-SACWG) fitted satellite transmitters to five adult blue cranes (Anthropoides paradiseus) in the Karoo from March 8 to 11, 2008.
-The data received from these transmitters will help the EWT-SACWG to better understand blue crane movements, information that is vital for successful management and conservation of the species.
+The Endangered Wildlife Trust's South African Crane Working Group (EWT-SACWG) fitted satellite transmitters to five blue cranes in the Karoo from March 8 to 11, 2008.
+The data received from these transmitters has helped the EWT-SACWG to better understand the movements of South Africa's national bird, information that is vital for successful management and conservation of the species.
 The team took advantage of the cranes' moulting season to carry out the satellite fittings, as these large birds are flightless during this time and therefore far easier to catch.

 The five cranes were also each fitted with a unique colour ring combination on their legs to make it easier to identify them in future.
-Each crane has a red over white combination on one leg, above the knee, to identify them as birds that were ringed in the Northern Cape, and a unique combination of three coloured rings on the other leg to identify the individual bird.
-The colour combinations are determined by the EWT-SACWG, and each bird also gets a uniquely numbered metal ring from Safring, the national body responsible for administering bird ringing in southern Africa.Blue cranes are partial migrants, travelling from their breeding grounds at the end of summer to join other flocks for the duration of winter.
-These combined flocks can reach numbers of up to 300 before the breeding pairs once again split from the non-breeding flock at the beginning of spring.
+Each crane had a red over white combination on one leg, above the knee, to identify them as birds that were ringed in the Northern Cape, and a unique combination of three coloured rings on the other leg to identify the individual bird.